cforrester1988/asus-charge-daemon/README.md

 Cloning into 'asus-charge-daemon'...
 ```

 Navigate to the directory you cloned the repository into, and run the installation script.
-Append ```local``` to work with the cloned package, instead of downloading it from PyPA.
+Append ```local``` to work with the cloned package, instead of downloading it from PyPI.

 ```console
 cd asus-charge-daemon